CM 1.1 - Define and describe the concept of public health.

 CM 3.6 - Describe the role of vectors in the causation of diseases.
 Also discuss the National Vector Borne Disease Control Programme.

-a) Enumerate the diseases covered under the National Vector Borne Disease Control Programme.
+a) a) Enumerate the diseases covered under the National Vector Borne Disease Control Programme.
 Discuss briefly the salient features of NVBDCP.

 b) Discuss role of vectors in causation of diseases.

-c) Integrated Vector Control Measures.
+c) Integrated Vector Control Measures

 d) Discuss the strategies for control of Malaria in India.

-f) Surveillance in Malaria.
+e) Surveillance in Malaria

 CM 3.7 - Identify and describe the identifying features and life cycles of vectors of Public Health importance and their control measures.